Renting a Room

 Option 3: Own flat

 If you prefer to live alone, you can rent your own flat.
 This is the most comfortable, but also the most expensive form of accommodation.
-Students pay on average 475 EUR per month for their own flat.
+Again, the rent depends heavily on which city you are studying in.
+Munich is by far the most expensive location, Chemnitz the cheapest.

 ++ Plenty of freedom and privacy

--- High costs, little day-to-day contact with other students
+-- High costs, you will need to actively initiate day-to-day contact with other students

 How it works: To find your own flat you can use specific websites and search the local paper in your university town for advertisements.
-Or you can post your own wanted ad in the paper.
+Or you can post your own wanted ad in the paper or online.

 The interim solution